open-pioneer/trails-core-packages/src/packages/authentication/README.md

 -   Implement the `logout()` method: this method is called when the user attempts to end their session.

-A simple example is available in this project's `auth-sample`.
+An example is available in this project's `auth-sample`.

 ## License